 where is the vapor pressure, is the temperature, is the universal gas constant, and is the enthalpy of vaporization (the energy required for the liquid to turn into gas).
 This shows that as temperature increases, so does the vapor pressure, meaning the liquid will turn into gas more easily.

 But why does this matter?
-Well, this equation isn’t just about boiling water—it’s important for understanding weather patterns, calculating the boiling and freezing points of substances, and explaining how things like clouds and storms develop.
+Of course this equation isn’t just about boiling water, it’s important for understanding weather patterns, calculating the boiling and freezing points of substances, and explaining how things like clouds and storms develop.
 For example, when you climb a mountain, the air pressure drops, and the boiling point of water also decreases (because pressure affects how easily molecules can escape the liquid).
 This equation can help calculate exactly how much the boiling point will change as you gain altitude.